naepre/BINF4241-group29/Assignment_5/README.md

         - Only possible after playing a wild card.
         - You can only choose one of the four card colors.
         - You cannot skip this action.
-  Declined Inputs:

-    I. Players:
-       a.
-Player:
-        - The playername entered should not be empty.
-        - You cannot give two players exactly the same name.
-        - You cannot give one player two names.
-       b.
-Age:
-        - The entered age cannot be a string, float or character and cannot be negative or empty.
-        - You cannot assign more than one age to one player.
-       c.
-Amount of players:
-        - You cannot declare more than 10 or less than 2 players and start the game.
-        - You cannot enter a float, string, character, empty, or negative integer.

 B. What it should do with the inputs, and what it should not.